 A senior official who worked in the council says that Smart reacted swiftly to the fax.
 He called a meeting of officials and, although he was not able to uncover much detail, he established very soon that this woman had indeed been sacked; furthermore that two other care workers at Witherwack, both men, had also been sacked at the same time; that this had all happened more than three years earlier in October 1987; and, most significant, that the police had never been told about any of their alleged offences against the children.
-Smart was obviously alarmed – the failure to tell the police was not only improper but arguably unlawful.
-He was also obviously frustrated, because for reasons which were not then clear, he was quite unable to find out any of the detail about what had happened.
+Smart made it very clear that he was alarmed – the failure to tell the police was not only improper but arguably unlawful.
+He was also openly frustrated, because for reasons which were not then clear, he was quite unable to find out any of the detail about what had happened.

 It is not clear whether Smart realised at that time quite how much trouble this would cause him, specifically whether he realised that the three Witherwack workers had been sacked without a word to the police because the council had wanted it that way and had insisted that the police should never be called in without their permission.
 Whether he knew it or not, the fact is that Smart triggered a crisis which was to unfold with increasing force over the next ten months as Smart fought to uncover the truth, while powerful figures in the council resisted him.

 Whether he was oblivious to the danger or simply courageous, Smart not only called in the police but proceeded to set up a small team of officials from his department with an instruction to find out the whole truth about the three sacked workers – and to report back directly to him.